maiadegraaf/miniRT/README.md

 The cylinder is rendered by first rotating the ray so that the cylinder is oriented along the y-axis using [Rodrigues' rotation formula](https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula).

-As cylinders are essentially a lot of circles stacked on top of each other, as seen in the diagram bellow, we can use the quadratic equation to determine wether a cylinder has been hit.
-If the discriminant is positive then solve for the two roots, using the closest root as `t`.
+As cylinders are essentially a lot of circles stacked on top of each other we can use the quadratic equation to determine wether a cylinder has been hit.
+If the discriminant is positive then solve for the two roots, using the closest root as `t`.  `t` is used to determine point `p` which then can be used to find the normal using the formula's demonstrated in the following diagram.
+The vector `|n|` needs to be normalized or else the shading won't work properly.

 <p align="center">
   <a href="https://github.com/maiadegraaf">